keenlabs/Keen-Docs/source/clients/ruby/usage_guide.rst

 Introduction
 ------------

 The Keen Ruby Client makes it easy for you to send event data from your Ruby app to Keen.
 It is designed to be simple yet flexible.
-Our goal is to let you decide what events are important to you and use your own vocabulary to describe them.
-This guide will walk you through the steps to send data to Keen (there are only a couple!).
+You decide what events are important to you and use your own vocabulary to describe them.
+This guide will walk you through the steps to send data to Keen.
 You might also want to check out the :doc:`/getting_started_guide` and the :doc:`/event_data_modeling/event_data_intro`.

-First things first: Installing the Keen Gem
+First things first: Installing the Keen Gem.
-It’s easy!
 Run this in the command line:

 ::